 Chair, Finance Committee

-Susan has extensive investment management industry experience and has held a number of senior positions in the Australian funds management industry.
-She has been a hands-on portfolio manager for over 30 years with a focus on portfolio strategy, risk management and scenarios analysis.
-She has wide investment management and leadership experience within leading financial services firms.
-Susan is a non-executive director of Mercer Investments (Australia) Limited and a member of their Remuneration & Nominations Committee.
+Susan has over 35 years investment management experience with leading financial services firms.
+She has had a particular focus on multi-asset portfolios, risk management and scenarios analysis.
+Susan is a non-executive director of Mercer Investments (Australia) Limited and is Chair of their People and Culture Committee.
 Prior to 2020 Susan was Head of Investments at MLC and remains a member of MLC’s Private Equity Investment Committee.
-She has worked in both the public and private sectors in Australia and the UK.
-She commenced her career in London as an economist with the Economist Intelligence Unit, and was an Economic Adviser with the National Economic Development Office.
+Susan is also a business coach with Worthwhile Ventures which supports early-stage Aboriginal businesses to achieve their objectives.
+Susan has worked in both the public and private sectors in Australia and the UK.
+Her career commenced in London where she was an Economic Adviser with the National Economic Development Office.

 Ken Hyman BA Com, Grad Dip Fin